Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Conclusions and Discussions

+\begin{itemize} \item The evolution of total cold gas mass and SFR (within $2R_{\rm hsm}$) around SFR peaks and valleys reveals key differences in depletion time $\tau \equiv M_{\rm cold} / {\rm SFR}$ or star formation efficiency (${\rm SFE}=\tau^{-1}$).
+At SFR valleys, the average depletion time is $\log[\tau / {\rm Gyr}] \sim 0.5$ and the average cold gas mass is $\log [M_{\rm cold}/{\rm M}_{\odot}] \sim 9.4$; at SFR peaks, the corresponding values are $\log[\tau / {\rm Gyr}] \sim 0.2$ and $\log [M_{\rm cold}/{\rm M}_{\odot}] \sim 9.7$.
+Both quantities differ between SFR peaks and valleys by more than $1\sigma$.
+SFR changes more dramatically than cold gas mass: SFR drops faster toward valleys (longer $\tau$ or lower SFE) and rises faster toward peaks (shorter $\tau$ or higher SFE).
+This indicates that the global cold gas budget alone cannot explain SFR variations; instead, microscopic mechanisms modulating gas compaction and star formation efficiency play a crucial role (see Section \ref{sec:result_coldgas}).

 \item During each episode, two branches of star formation exist.
 While one star-formation branch happens in heavily polluted gas in the inner region (and in many cases remains always on), a secondary star-formation branch starts from lower-metallicity regions at galaxy outskirts where fresh gas first arrives, and gradually retreats to the centers of galaxies.
-This picture is consistent with the coplanar inflow model proposed by \citet{EnciWang_and_Lilly2022b, EnciWang_and_Lilly2023a, EnciWang_and_Lilly2023b, CheqiuLyu2025}.
-As a consequence, the intermittent pattern in SFR is more prominent at galaxy outskirts, while star formation in inner regions does not necessarily cease even at valleys of global SFR (see Fig.\,\ref{fig:Mgas_Zgas_single} and Section \ref{sec:2branches}).
+This picture is consistent with the coplanar inflow model proposed by \citet{EnciWang_and_Lilly2022b, EnciWang_and_Lilly2023a, EnciWang_and_Lilly2023b} and \citet{CheqiuLyu2025}.
+As a consequence, the intermittent pattern in SFR is more prominent at galaxy outskirts, while star formation in inner regions does not necessarily cease even at valleys of global SFR (see Fig.\,\ref{fig:Mgas_Zgas_single} and Section \ref{sec:result_2branches}).

-\item The relative stellar size of the younger stellar population (star-forming age youngher than $100$ Myr) $R_{\mathrm{hsm},\,<100{\rm Myr}}/R_{\mathrm{hsm}}$ systematically increases around SFR valleys, and decreases around SFR peaks, as a result of stellar disc growth (for the outer-branch star-formation) first at larger radii at the beginning of each star-formation episode (i.e., SFR valley), followed up by a `shrinkage' after the peak time (see Fig.\,\ref{fig:hsmr_concentration_peva} and Section \ref{sec:2branches}).
+\item The relative stellar size of the younger stellar population $R_{\mathrm{hsm},\,<100{\rm Myr}}/R_{\mathrm{hsm}}$ systematically increases around SFR valleys, and decreases around SFR peaks, as a result of stellar disk growth (for the outer-branch star-formation) first at larger radii at the beginning of each star-formation episode (i.e., SFR valley), followed up by a `shrinkage' after the peak time (see Fig.\,\ref{fig:hsmr_concentration_peva} and Section \ref{sec:result_2branches}).
 This temporal variation in the radial extent of young stars is anticipated to contribute to the scatter in galaxy sizes as observed at UV wavelengths (although the latter may be modulated by spatially varying attenuation; see \citealt{JunkaiZhang2023}).